Tau emerald: Ecology

 H. tau is found in all parts of Australia except northern Queensland and north-western Western Australia and is one of Australia's most abundant dragonflies.
 It is considered a dry-country dragon fly, often inhabiting the arid Australian inland.
 The adults are vagrants and highly opportunistic users of habitat for breeding.

 In addition to rivers, lakes and swamps H. tau has the ability to breed in temporary waters due to its short larval stages.
 Nymph have a high thermal growth coefficient and details of its life history may vary with their location.
 The nymph are able to tolerate the high temperatures found in temporary shallow ponds.
 The ability of H. tau to utilize temporary waters and reduce its larval life with increase in temperature contribute to its abundance and wide distribution.
 They are also able to overwinter in cold permanent refuges, and have been observed in water with a salinity between 7.8g/L to 13.9g/L.

 H. tau larva, similar to other Odonata species, are associated with clean water and it has been suggested they could be monitored to detect changes in water quality.
 Larval habitat is typically leaf litter and weeds.
 Many aquatic invertebrates with terrestrial adult stages require a snag extending above the water surface for emergence to the adult stage.

 Predators primarily include fish and birds.

 Conservation status

 The tau emerald is listed as least concern under the International Union for Conservation of Nature and Natural Resources (IUCN) red list of threatened species.
 Population trend is classified as unknown and no conservation actions are recommended.

+Etymology

+The genus name Hemicordulia is derived from the Greek ἡμι- (hēmi, "half"), combined with Cordulia, a genus name derived from the Greek κορδύλη (kordylē, "club" or "cudgel").
+The name refers to the close relationship of the genus to Cordulia.

+The species name tau is the name of the Greek letter τ (tau), corresponding to the Latin letter "T".
+The name refers to the T-shaped marking on the face.